About digital knowledge gardens

 The concept of a digital knowledge garden, a.k.a. “second brain”, has been around for quite some time and is related to that of personal knowledge management.
 Digital gardens build upon note-taking methodologies such as Zettelkasten or Evergreen.
 In short, a digital garden is something in between a blog and a wiki; a way to accumulate personal knowledge over time in an explorable space and in a non-linear fashion, while benefiting from fancy features such as (bidirectional) links between different topics, and visual graphs or mind maps.
 This GitHub repository offers a complete list of tools and workflows for aspiring gardeners wishing to grow a knowledge garden.

 Throughout my journey with personal knowledge management, I have used a combination of different tools and practices with varying levels of success: curating lists of links as bookmarks or Pocket collections, compiling notes with Evernote or OneNote, organizing ideas in mind maps with XMind, and collecting bibliographic data in Zotero.
-Nowadays, I use Obsidian for growing my digital knowledge garden and managing my markdown notes locally.
-Although Obsidian cannot fully replace all one of the aforementioned tools, it comes really close to it by providing flexible workflows for personal knowledge management.
-Apart from Obsidian, I use Quartz for publishing and sharing the content of my vault using GitHub pages.
+Since 2020, I started to use Obsidian for growing my digital knowledge garden and managing my markdown notes locally, together with the Copilot plugin running a Llama 3.2 LLM for querying from the vault.
+The vault gets published on GitHub pages thanks to Quartz.
+I plan to find the time to write how I use LLMs to interact with my vault ;)

 # Main motivation for creating this knowledge garden

 Keeping up with the literature related to Artificial Intelligence (AI) and Machine Learning (ML) is impossible very difficult and, although tools like the Deep Learning Monitor might be of help, the “Fear Of Missing Out” (FOMO) information is hardly avoidable, especially if you are an information junkie like me.
-While my personal knowledge garden is mainly focused on AI, it is not meant to be a complete or exhaustive mapping of all there is to know about AI or ML.
+This knowledge garden is not and will never be an exhaustive mapping of all there is to know about AI or ML.
 It is also not aimed at teaching anyone or to be pedagogical, though it can certainly point you to a multitude of educational resources.
-The content of this knowledge garden is based merely on my personal research notes, the topics that I have been interested in or that I have come across in my work as a researcher in AI/ML applied to Earth Sciences.
+The content of this knowledge garden is based merely on my personal research notes, the topics that I have been interested in or that I have come across in my work as a researcher in AI/ML and as a Data Scientist.

 # What to find in here

-Most notes in this knowledge garden are focused on specific topics (e.g., GFlowNets) but others are broader maps of content (e.g., AI for Earth Sciences or Deep Learning).
+Most notes in this knowledge garden are focused on specific topics (e.g., LLMs) but others are broader maps of content (e.g., Deep Learning).
 The notes are composed of common subsections:

 Most of the entries (bullet points) in a note carry a specific tag, depending on the subsections they belong to, for example: #PAPER, #COURSE, #BOOK or #CODE.
 The following are some maps of content or important pages you may want to start from: